-On hearing the news, William said he was “humbled by the international leadership recognition from Forbes Magazine – it ultimately recognises the strength and resilience of the urban and informal communities that I have had the privilege to collaborate with.”
+Humbled by the international leadership recognition from Forbes Magazine – it ultimately recognises the strength and resilience of the urban and informal communities that I have had the privilege to collaborate with.

 Forbes 30 Under 30 Asia editor Rana Wehbe said the list celebrated “inspiring game-changers like William who are disrupting their sectors and not taking ‘no’ for an answer.”
 She said the criteria for honourees to make the list included leadership and disruption in their field, entrepreneurial mind-set and results, and the likelihood of changing their field over the next half-century.

 William is based in COX’s Sydney studio, working on urban design projects such as the Sydney Metro Station Precincts (City & Southwest and West lines) and Rouse Hill Town Centre transit-oriented development.